amarinjs/sitio/_posts/2019-09-27-error-detection.md

 ## CRC

+Computes remainder of a polynomial (Ethernet)

 <a class="button button--primary button--rounded button--xs" href="">PROS</a> More robust, protects against any 2 bit error

 <a class="button button--primary button--rounded button--xs" href="">CONS</a> More expensive than checksum (easy in HW)

 ## MAC

+Cryptographic transformation of data (TLS)

 <a class="button button--primary button--rounded button--xs" href="">PROS</a> Robust to malicious modifications